TITLE 77: PUBLIC HEALTH

 iv) Didactic programs offered by the System;

-v) Clinical opportunities available within the System;
+v) Clinical opportunities available within the System; and

-vi) Record-keeping requirements for participants, which must be maintained at the Resource Hospital;
+vi) Recordkeeping requirements for participants, which must be maintained at the Resource Hospital.

 D) Renewal Protocols

-i) System examination requirements for EMTs, Pre-Hospital RNs, ECRNs;
+i) System examination requirements for EMS Personnel;

-E) System participant education and information, including:
+E) System Participant education and information, including:

 i) Distribution of System Manual amendments;